free-time-ltd/wedding-monorepo/README.md

 - Create a script that sets everything up - env variables, mostly, but also runs any necessary drizzle-kit commands
 - For some reason chat duplicates messages at least according to NextJS.
 - Tests for the backend?
-- Daily or weekly SQLite backup to S3

 ## Fixing turborepo